pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## finish finished (t) (reg)

----
-Ana: Did you finish your work?

-Bob: Not really!

----
 * We have finished moving in!

 * We have finished our code review. (present perfect simple)